 A cosmic message relayed to Lt.
-Rashard Bonds from Hosho through ninja grandmaster Danzo sparks Lou to recruit the Alpha Resistance; Early 22nd Century (Core Reality)
+Rashard Bonds from Hosho, through ninja grandmaster Danzo, sparks Lou to recruit the Alpha Resistance; Early 22nd century (Core Reality)

 It seemed all was lost.
-Despite the hundreds of noble heroes and brave souls that had battled and pushed against insurmountable odds, Emperor Kako had achieved his goal of obtaining the three pieces of the triplos asteri and gaining the status of Supreme God of the Multiverse.
+Despite the hundreds of noble heroes and brave souls who had battled and pushed against insurmountable odds, Emperor Kako had achieved his goal of obtaining the three pieces of the triplos asteri, and gaining the status of Supreme God of the Multiverse.
 Could anyone truly push back?
 Could the might of an all-powerful entity be overcome?
 Well, there were some who were determined to set out and answer that question.
 This is their story…

 The Stratalight Crew was immediately taken prisoner aboard the Tromokratesian Command Ship orbiting Earth, and God Kako showed off his new powers by toying with and torturing them.
-These – some of the most powerful beings in the universe – were now merely trinkets subject to the whims and will of an omniscient overlord, The Father of Death.
+These heroes – some of the most powerful beings in the universe – were now merely trinkets, subject to the whims and will of an omniscient overlord, The Father of Death.

-Before long, God Kako departed, leaving newly crowned Emperor Ramses and his Empress Shefali Chisisi to do with the prisoners as they pleased.
-The rulers taunted and disrespected the crew before ordering they be detained in solitary confinement inside of The Enclosure: a remote facility specializing in imprisoning people with hyper abilities through power-muting Ebb-cell technology.
-The Ebb-pods the heroes were already in got boarded onto a cargo ship and flown down to the penal facility.
-On the trip, the Stratalight crew became even more disheartened as they looked down upon the planet they called home and saw how much everything had changed.
+Before long, God Kako departed, leaving newly crowned Emperor Ramses and his Empress, Shefali Chisisi, to do with the prisoners as they pleased.
+The rulers taunted and disrespected the crew, before ordering they be detained in solitary confinement inside of The Enclosure: a remote facility, specializing in imprisoning people with hyper-abilities through power-muting Ebb-cell technology.
+The Ebb-pods the heroes were already in got boarded onto a cargo ship, and flown down to the penal facility.
+On the trip, the Stratalight crew became even more disheartened as they looked down upon the planet they called home, and saw how much everything had changed.